 Through their visors, the ceiling looks like a galaxy of stars swirling across a dark universe.
 There's a crowd milling around, mostly wearing visors, some holding food and drinks.
 The virtual overlay creates the illusion of strange creatures wandering through the room.
 Baby elephants with wings, unicorns on tiger legs, a gaggle of hissing geese with snake heads, and a few other cool combos.

-Virtual children run and play, appearing and disappearing in a fog, their laughter fading in and out of Kendra and Jules' earbuds.
+Virtual children run and play, appearing and disappearing in a fog, their laughter fading in and out of Lucid and Jules' earbuds.

 Self-driving buffet bars creep through the crowd as people help themselves.
 A band of virtual robots on the stage pretend to play the music.

-An usher approaches them and asks, "Kendra?
+An usher approaches them and asks, "Lucid?
 For team academy?"

 "Follow me."
 He leads them to a cordoned-off area below the front edge of one side of the stage, unhooks the rear cordon rope and says, "Stay in here."